 Golfers Elbow - Will cause pain and inflammation in the tendons that connect the forearm to the elbow.
 The pain may radiate into the forearm.

-Wrist Pain – Can occur and are usually related to the wrist flexor or extensor tendons.
+Wrist Pain - Can occur and is usually related to the wrist flexor or extensor tendons.
 Impingement syndrome and tendonitis can also occur.

-Shoulder Pain – The lead shoulder is most often the one to be injured in a golfer with the rotator cuff being the most likely to become injured and it is often related to the style and form of the golfers backswing.
+Shoulder Pain – The lead shoulder is most often the one to be injured in a golfer with the rotator cuff is the most likely to become injured and it is often related to the style and form of the golfer's backswing.

 Back Pain- In the upper, mid, or most commonly, the lower back can occur.
 Golf involves twisting, bending, and reaching down to get the ball out of the cup, all of which can add up to back pain for some.